MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-enhanced-journey-reminders.md

 > [!IMPORTANT]
-> **You must have atleast one Wait tile within the series otherwise series will exit immediately (even if you have setup a condition and selected wait until a specific date and time).
+> You must have at least one **Wait** tile within the series, otherwise the series will exit immediately (even if you set up a condition and configured it to wait until a specific date and time).

 ## View analytics of the Series tile and your reminder journey